Ibritumomab (By injection)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Continue to use birth control for 12 months after your treatment ends.

 - Do not breastfeed while you receive this medicine.

-- Some of the side effects with this medicine may appear up to 4 months after you have stopped using it.
+- Some of the side effects with this medicine may appear up to 4 months after you stop using it.

-- You may be exposed to radiation while you use this medicine.
+- You will be exposed to radiation while you use this medicine.
 Talk with your doctor if you have concerns about this.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: